Claymon-Muntu/clay/README.md

 ##  whats up

 Currently working as an independent consultant.
-I use my expertise in recommendation systems and ai agent development to help fast-growing startups build out their RAG applications.
+I use my expertise in recommendation systems and AI Agent development to help fast-growing startups build out their AI Agents & RAG applications.
-I am also the creator and founder of **[clayside](https://clayside.co)** and  **[ai-agenci](https://ai-agenci.com)** .
+I am the creator and founder of **[Clayside](https://clayside.co)** and  **[Ai-Agenci](https://ai-agenci.com)** .
 I am also a Machine Learning and data science student

 ##  Business
 - **[Clayside](https://clayside.co)** : Explore my Notion-based templates and resources for productivity, creativity, and business.